When a heatwave hit, a lazy day relaxing by natural springs in northern Israel was just what the doctor ordered.

 So, this was an opportunity to do a hike for me.
 Unfortunately, the Israeli summer is not best-designed for walking outdoors.
 Temperatures easily hit the mid-30s (that’s the mid-90s for our American friends) even in the cooler parts of the country.
 And certain areas can be extremely humid.
 I’d have to start quite early in the morning for a hike to even be feasible.
 There were other restrictions – I was on my own so would need to do a circular trail (it’s quite common to walk in one direction and then hitchhike back to where you parked your car – but in Corona times I didn’t think that was sensible).
 Additionally, on some trails there’s no guarantee your car will be there when you return.
 I needed to get some advice.

-So I turned to my good friend Steve of Finjan.
+So I turned to Steve of Finjan.
 Steve and I did the tour guide course together, and became good friends.
 Although he guides general visitors like I do, together with another member of our course he’s also developed a successful business specialising on off the beaten track travel in Israel, with a particular focus on hiking.
 I told him my criteria and he suggested that I hike the Hermon – the highest mountain in Israel, on the Syrian and Lebanese border.

 I hadn’t thought of travelling that far, but he really sold it to me – particularly because it would be a lot cooler than anywhere else in the country due to the elevation, which in the peak of the summer is a major incentive.
 I’d been up the Hermon a few times, but never on foot, and the challenge was appealing.
 It’s not simple to do – you need to get permission from the army because of its proximity to the border.
 But Steve talked me through the process, my permission came through, and all was set.